llyycchhee/inference/doc/source/models/builtin/llm/index.rst

      - chat
      - 1024000
      - The Mistral-Nemo-Instruct-2407 Large Language Model (LLM) is an instruct fine-tuned version of the Mistral-Nemo-Base-2407

+     * - :ref:`mistral-small-3.1-instruct <models_llm_mistral-small-3.1-instruct>`
+     - chat, vision
+     - 131072
+     - The Mistral-Nemo-Instruct-2407 Large Language Model (LLM) is an instruct fine-tuned version of the Mistral-Nemo-Base-2407

    * - :ref:`mistral-v0.1 <models_llm_mistral-v0.1>`
      - generate